georgemarklow/georgemarklow/book-list.md

 - [ ] Software Engineer's Interview Survival Guide: Grinding Your Way to Whiteboard Interview Confidence
 - [ ] Not Nice: Stop People Pleasing, Staying Silent, & Feeling Guilty
 - [ ] Rapport: The Four Ways to Read People
+- [ ] Introvert Survival Tactics: How to Make Friends, Be More Social, and Be Comfortable In Any Situation

 ## General Computing